cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

 **Congratulations, you have successfully installed a fresh Joomla website using Docker!**

+You'll need to configure your new fresh site.
+In the **Database Configuration** screen, you'll need to fill in the **Host**, the **username**, the **password** and the **database name**.
+These infos are displayed on the console; thanks `make start`.
+Just use these values when prompted.

 ## Time for a break

 What have we seen so far?

-* Without having anything other than Docker you can install Joomla and MySQL from the command line;
+* Without having anything other than Docker you can install Joomla and MySQL from the command line, in the version you want;
 * That with an `.env` file we can vary certain values ​​to allow us to have several projects on our hard drive (several Joomla sites);
-* That with the `compose.yaml` file we tell Docker what to do to make Joomla and MySQL talk and
+* That with the `compose.yaml` file we tell Docker what to do to make Joomla and MySQL talk each other, and
-* but also that the `compose.yaml` file is valuable since it allows you to define a number of configuration variables.
+* The `compose.yaml` file is valuable since it allows you to define a number of configuration variables.

 Let's go a little further.